How to Define Expedients for ASC 606 Compliance

 First things first, you need strong internal controls.
 This means creating clear, repeatable processes that govern how your team applies practical expedients.
 Your controls should define who is responsible for making decisions, what criteria must be met to use an expedient, and how those decisions are reviewed and approved.
 This isn't about creating unnecessary red tape; it's about ensuring consistency and accuracy across all your contracts.
 Strong controls act as your company’s rulebook for revenue recognition, minimizing the risk of errors and ensuring everyone on your finance team is on the same page.
 This systematic approach is fundamental to maintaining ASC 606 compliance.

-Create a Bulletproof Documentation Process
+Create a Reliable Documentation Process

 If it isn’t documented, it didn’t happen—especially in the eyes of an auditor.
 A bulletproof documentation process is non-negotiable.
 For every contract where you apply a practical expedient, you must document which one you used and why you were eligible to use it.
 This is particularly important for complex areas.
 For example, ASC 606 requires you to estimate variable consideration to determine the transaction price, so your documentation should clearly explain your methodology.
 Your goal is to create a clear audit trail that any third party can follow to understand your reasoning and confirm your compliance.
 Think of it as showing your work on a math problem—it proves you know how you got to the answer.